bbalganjjm/natural_js/docs/implementation/m6-plan.md

 `bindPagination(root, { state: { page, size, total }, onPage })` returns `set`, `state`, and `dispose`.
 Pages are one-based; an empty result has page 1 and zero pages.
 The callback requests `{ page, size }` and does not change the displayed state until the application calls `set`.
 List and Grid accept `setPage({ page, size } | null)` and report `page(): PageState | null` after filtering, sorting, and slicing.
 Their client totals are filtered row counts; server totals belong to the application. `RowId` and page index never replace one another.
 Sorting and filtering functions are supplied by the application.

 `bindList(ulOrOl, { rows, rules?, onSelect? })` repeats one authored direct `<li data-row-template>` and exposes selection, sort, filter, page, validation, and disposal.
 It displays nested `data-field` paths and row-local `data-options` arrays without editing them; a separate Form edits the selected row. `bindGrid(table, { rows, rules?, parse?, onSelect? })` adds text/checkbox writes, row-keyed invalid drafts, optional parsed number inputs, header `aria-sort`, and the same page operations. `setSort(compare, { column: th, direction: "ascending" | "descending" })` accepts a heading in the table's `<thead>`.
 Grid rejects row-local multiple Selects; Form handles multiple selection.
+The later M10.3 Grid contract adds optional `initialPage: { page, size }` for a bounded first render; this was not part of M6.

 For an editable numeric or structured raw value, pass `parse[field]`.
 Each parser sees all current unparsed entries in `RuleContext.values`; all parsers in one validation pass see that same input snapshot regardless of edit order.
 Declared validators receive each parsed field as a string with the complete typed candidate in `RuleContext.values`; native constraints check entered control values.
 HTML native constraints, authored labels, `aria-describedby` error regions, and row-selection button types remain part of the authored markup.
 No repeated template may contain a fixed DOM `id`.